VandeScheper/VandeScheper/README.md

 ## Hi there 👋

-First of al, let me explain what 'VandeSchêper' stands for.
-In the rural areas in the Netherlands people often ask 'Where are you from?', though not referring to a town or location rather than, who are your parents or grandpartents?
-In my case (or actually my fathers'), that would be 'from the Schêper' (van de Schêper) in dutch.
-Where 'De Schêper' was the name of the farmhouse where he grew up.
+The name comes from my interests in artisanal crafts and making hands on practical stuff.
+In earlier days in the rural area of the Netherlands where i'm from, you were often asked: "Where are you from?".
+Rather than an actual place, it referred to: "Who are your parents or grandparents.
+And for clarification a location, house name or occupation was added.
+In my case "Van de Schêper", as the farmhouse was called where my father and grandfather were raised.

-Referring to this old-fashioned way of mentioning your heritage, it stands for a mor artisanal approach of making things.
+Here I hope to get used to documenting my projects and combining artisanal and digital techniques in nice projects.
+I am a biomedical engineer by education, have worked as mechanical engineer and am currently involved at FabLab Oldenzaal.

 <!--
 **VandeScheper/VandeScheper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.